Here to help.

 emergency contacts).

-conditions, medications, and related care history.
+medications, and related care history.

 Minikai collects and handles this information on behalf of our Customers as part of providing our